adblockplus/sitescripts/sitescripts/crawler/README.md

 Backend for the Adblock Plus Crawler.
 It provides the following URLs:

 * */crawlableSites* - Return a list of sites to be crawled
-* */crawlerData* - Receive data on filtered elements
+* */crawlerRequests* - Receive all requests made, and whether they were filtered

 Required packages
 -----------------